 - Restrictions on dividends and dividend equivalents.
-The Amended 2019 Plan provides that (i) no dividends or dividend equivalents may be paid with respect to any of our shares subject to an award before the date such shares have vested, (ii) any dividends or dividend equivalents that are credited with respect to any such shares will be subject to all of the terms and conditions applicable to such shares under the terms of the applicable award agreement (including any vesting conditions), and (iii) any dividends or dividend equivalents that are credited with respect to any such shares will be forfeited to us on the date such shares are forfeited to or repurchased by us due to a failure to vest. - Awards subject to forfeiture/clawback.
+The Amended 2019 Plan provides that (i) no dividends or dividend equivalents may be paid with respect to any of our shares subject to an award before the date such shares have vested, (ii) any dividends or dividend equivalents that are credited with respect to any such shares will be subject to all of the terms and conditions applicable to such shares under the terms of the applicable award agreement (including any vesting conditions), and (iii) any dividends or dividend equivalents that are credited with respect to any such shares are forfeited to or repurchased by us due to a failure to vest. - Awards subject to forfeiture/clawback.
 Awards granted under the Amended 2019 Plan will be subject to recoupment in accordance with any clawback policy that we are required to adopt pursuant to the listing standards of any national securities exchange or association on which our securities are listed or as is otherwise required by the Dodd-Frank Wall Street Reform and Consumer Protection Act or other applicable law, and any other clawback policy that the Company adopts.
 In addition, the Board may impose other clawback, recovery or recoupment provisions in an award agreement, including a reacquisition right in respect of previously acquired shares or other cash or property upon the occurrence of cause. - Termination of options and share appreciation rights on a participant's termination for cause.
-If a participant's service is terminated for cause, which is defined under the Amended 2019 Plan as (i) a failure or refusal by the participant to perform his or her customary duties or services for the Company or any affiliate without lawful justification after being provided with 10 business days' notice from the Company and an opportunity to cure such failure to perform, in a manner satisfactory to the Company or any affiliate; (ii) the participant's conviction for a criminal act or other indictable offence pursuant to the provisions of any criminal or penal statute of any jurisdiction which the Company or any affiliate reasonably determines may have an adverse effect upon the reputation or good will of the Company or any affiliate or on the performance of the participant's duties, or the commission by the participant of any indictable or criminal offence or act which denotes moral turpitude, whether relating or not to the course of employment; (iii) a breach by the participant of, or his or her failure or refusal to perform, in any material respect, any of his or her obligations under any employment agreement, employee invention and confidentiality agreement or such other material written agreement between participant and the Company or any related entity; (iv) wanting in adequate capacity or qualification to fulfil the participant's employment functions; (v) any breach of any non-compete or non-solicitation covenant of the participant; or (vi) any dishonest or fraudulent act relating directly or indirectly to the course of employment. - No liberal change in control definition.
+If a participant's service is terminated for cause, which is defined under the Amended 2019 Plan as (i) a failure or refusal by the participant to perform his or her customary duties or services for the Company or any affiliate without lawful justification after being provided with 10 business days' notice from the Company and an opportunity to cure such failure to perform, in a manner satisfactory to the Company or any affiliate; (ii) the participant's conviction for a criminal act or other indictable offence pursuant to the provisions of any criminal or penal statute of any jurisdiction which the Company or any affiliate reasonably determines may have an adverse effect upon the reputation or good will of the Company or any affiliate or on the performance of the participant's duties, or the commission by the participant of, or his or her failure or refusal to perform, in any material respect, any of his or her obligations under any employment agreement, employee invention and confidentiality agreement or such other material written agreement between participant and the Company or any related entity; (iv) wanting in adequate capacity or qualification to fulfil the participant's employment functions; (v) any breach of any non-compete or non-solicitation covenant of the participant; or (vi) any dishonest or fraudulent act relating directly or indirectly to the course of employment. - No liberal change in control definition.
 The change in control definition in the Amended 2019 Plan is not a "liberal" definition.
 A change in control transaction must actually occur in order for the change in control provisions in the Amended 2019 Plan to be triggered. - No accelerated vesting of awards upon change in control.
 The Amended 2019 Plan does not provide for accelerated vesting of awards upon a change in control. - Material amendments require shareholder approval.
 Consistent with Nasdaq rules, the Amended 2019 Plan requires shareholder approval of any material revisions to the Amended 2019 Plan.
 In addition, certain other amendments to the Amended 2019 Plan require shareholder approval.